UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/features.md

   - [x] Users will be able to modify their personal details to keep their profile up-to-date

 **Instructor Features**
-  - [x] Instructors are able to manage enrollemnet requests from students
+  - [x] Instructors are able to manage enrollment requests from students
   - [x] Instructors are able to add and remove students in their classes
   - [x] Instructors are able to create/edit/remove classes
   - [x] Instructors are able to create/edit/remove categories within a class (to organize assignments by category)